-GN 17 (OLD 4.2 and GN 26(a)) (TG Template: Chapter 7) - Presentation of Characteristics: Approved characteristics
+GN 17 (TG Template: Chapter 7) - Presentation of Characteristics: Approved characteristics

 A collection of characteristics, with their corresponding states of expression, which have already been approved for inclusion in existing Test Guidelines, is presented in Annex 4: "Collection of Approved Characteristics".
-There are two main purposes for developing this collection: Firstly, it helps to ensure that the states of expression used for the same or similar characteristics, used in the Test Guidelines, are harmonized as far as possible; Secondly, the characteristics presented in the collection have already been translated into the UPOV languages and the cost of translation will be avoided.
+There are two main purposes for developing this collection: Firstly, it helps to ensure that the states of expression used for the same or similar characteristics included in Test Guidelines, are harmonized as far as possible; Secondly, the characteristics presented in the collection have already been translated into the UPOV languages.
 Thus, Test Guidelines utilizing characteristics from Annex 4 will cost UPOV less and are less likely to experience delays in presentation for adoption.